FIFTH SUNDAY IN ORDINARY TIME - FEBRUARY 9, 2025

 ST. MARGARET'S CATHOLIC WOMEN'S LEAGUE NEWS

-Membership is $40 and we welcome and invite all women of the parish, 16 years of age and over, to join or renew their membership to this very worthy organization.
+We welcome and invite all women of the parish, 16 years of age and over, to join or renew their membership to this very worthy organization.
+Membership —$40 fee payable by cheque, cash or e-transfer to stmargaretscwl@gmail.com

 DIOCESE OF THUNDER BAY MONDAY MEMO